-The Housing Act 1996 gives the following legal definition of behaviour, which is not acceptable:
+The Housing Act 1996 gives the following legal definition of behaviour which is not acceptable:

-• Conduct which is capable of causing nuisance or annoyance to any person and directly or indirectly affects the housing management functions of a relevant landlord
+- conduct which is capable of causing nuisance or annoyance to any person and directly or indirectly affects the housing management functions of a relevant landlord

-• Conduct, which consists of or involves using or threatening to use housing accommodation owned or managed by a relevant landlord for an unlawful purpose.
+- conduct, which consists of or involves using or threatening to use housing accommodation owned or managed by a relevant landlord for an unlawful purpose.

-|Serious noise nuisance (such as persistent loud music, showing, parties)||• Violence including domestic violence / abuse|
+|Serious noise nuisance (such as persistent loud music and parties)||Violence including domestic violence and other abuse|

-|• Threatening language or behaviour||• Any form of hate crime|
+|Threatening language or behaviour||Any form of hate crime|

-|• Immoral use of the home (such as using, manufacturing or selling drugs in the home)|
+|Illegal use of the home (such as using, manufacturing or selling drugs in the home)|